How to apply for council housing

 The person with the most priority on the housing register usually gets to say if they want it or not first.

-If they turn it down, it will be offered to the person with the next highest priority and so on.
+If they turn it down, it will be offered to the person with the next highest priority.

 You should not be offered a property in an area that puts you at risk of domestic abuse or racial harassment.